Skip to main content

 OPERATE_RET tkl_thread_set_priority(TKL_THREAD_HANDLE thread, int priority);

-• thread: Thread handle.
-If NULL, it indicates setting the priority of the current thread.
+• thread: The handle to a thread.
+If the value is NULL, set the priority of the current thread.

 tkl_thread_diagnose